-So you’ve seen the cherry blossoms and are on the hunt for a little variety, hop on a train to Fuji Motosuko Resort at the base of Mt.
-Fuji.
+So you’ve seen the cherry blossoms and are on the hunt for a little variety?
+Hop on a train to Fuji Motosuko Resort at the base of Mount Fuji.
 Here, you’ll find a landscape that can really only be described as surreal.
 Fields of hot pink and pale pink shibazakura ‘pink moss’ flowers (officially known as a moss phlox) cover the rolling hills, backdropped by the snow-covered Mt.
 Fuji of spring.

 To celebrate the arrival of this stunning scene, the Fuji Motosuko Resort holds an annual Moss Phlox Shibazakura Festival from mid-April to late May, where guests are welcome to stroll through the grounds.

-Yoshino is known across the globe as one of Japan’s best cherry blossom destinations and is definitely an important addition to any springtime traveller’s itinerary.
+Yoshino is known across the globe as one of the best cherry blossom destinations in Japan and is definitely an important addition to any springtime traveller’s itinerary.
 The story of Yoshino states that many of the trees here were planted around 1,300 years ago.

 Today, there are an estimated 30,000 trees that call the hills of Mt.
 Yoshino (known to the locals as Yoshinoyama) home.
-As is the case with many other popular blossom hangouts, this place does get busy during peak season, so if you can avoid the weekends, it’s highly recommended.
+As is the case with many other popular blossom hangouts, this place does get busy during peak season, so try to avoid coming here at the weekend.

-Given the country’s harsh dry winters, almost unbearably humid summers and at times unpredictable early months of autumn, it’s best to make this journey in spring when the weather (and surrounding views) are at their best.
+Given the harsh dry winters in Japan, almost unbearably humid summers and at times unpredictable early months of autumn, it’s best to make this journey in spring when the weather (and surrounding views) are at their best.

-An easy day or weekend trip from Tokyo, Ibaraki is a countryside prefecture that has a lot going for it, especially in spring when its popular Seaside Park comes to life.
-An ideal location for spotting spring flowers beyond the typical cherry blossom tropes, the 350-hectare park is home to almost psychedelic shades of red, blue, green and everything in between.
+An easy day or weekend trip from Tokyo, Ibaraki is a countryside prefecture that has a lot going for it, especially in spring when popular Seaside Park comes to life.
+An ideal location for spotting spring flowers beyond the typical cherry blossom tropes, the 350ha (864 acre) park is home to almost psychedelic shades of red, blue, green and everything in between.

-Sitting on the opposing side of the color spectrum from the sakura flower, the park’s most famous flora is the blue nemophila, a baby blue flower that covers Miharashi Hill in spring, creating an illusion that’s almost like a reflection of the cloud-free skies above.
-Once you’re done strolling through the site, be sure to pay a visit to the on-site amusement park, which features over 20 rides and attractions including a towering 100-meter-high ferris wheel.
+Sitting on the opposing side of the colour spectrum from the sakura flower, the park’s most famous flora is the blue nemophila, a baby blue flower that covers Miharashi Hill in spring, creating an illusion that’s almost like a reflection of the cloud-free skies above.
+Once you’re done strolling through the site, be sure to pay a visit to the on-site amusement park, which has more than 20 rides and attractions including a 100m (328ft) high ferris wheel.